How To Add Charts And Graphs To WordPress

 - Layout & Chart Area – Configure the layout (total size of chart) including the width and height of the chart as a number of percentage, background color for the main area of the chart and the chart border width and color, and the placement and size of the chart area (where the chart itself is drawn, excluding axis and legends).

-Once you’re satisfied with how your chart or graph appears, click Create Chart …
+Once you’re happy with the way your graph or chart is looking, click Create Chart …

-Note that new visual elements are given a unique ID displayed in a shortcode.
-As you will see in just a moment, this lets you embed graphs and charts into your pages quickly and easily …
+Note that each new element is given a unique ID displayed as a shortcode.
+As you will see very soon, this allows you to embed graphs and charts into your WordPress pages easily and quickly …

 Graphs and charts added to the Visualizer Library can easily be accessed by their type …

-After a chart or graph has been added to the ‘Visualizer Library’, you can edit its details, clone it, or trash it …
+After a chart or graph has been added to the ‘Visualizer Library’, you can edit its details, duplicate it, or delete it …

-After creating a new chart or graph and adding it to the Visualizer Library, adding it to pages or posts is really very simple.
+After creating a new chart or graph and adding it to Visualizer, adding it to pages or posts is very simple.

 First, create a new post or page (or open an existing one) …